Oluwadamilola-Ajumobi/Traffic-Violation-Dashboard-Analysis/README.md

 # INTRODUCTION
 This dataset contains around 65k+ traffic-related violation records.
+Each row contains information about a traffic violation that occurred at a particular time.

 Dataset Attribute Information: